mneri/csv/IMPLEMENTATION.md

 # Low-Level Optimisations
-Maintaining the state in a local variable or relying on the execution stack to keep an _implicit state_ (like `SimpleFlatMapper` and `sesseltjonna-csv` do respectively) is generally faster than querying a transition table for every character in the stream. `mneri/csv` mitigagtes this architectural penalty with a series of low-level optimisations.
+Maintaining the state in a local variable or relying on the execution stack to keep an _implicit state_ (like `SimpleFlatMapper` and `sesseltjonna-csv` do respectively) is generally faster than querying a transition table for every character in the stream. `mneri/csv` mitigates this architectural penalty with a series of low-level optimisations.

 ## Branchless Column Mapping